 HCA Programs Offered on Site:

-Periodically, the HCA will host agricultural scientists, researchers, university students and professors to conduct field trials on site for Haiti’s local farmers, as well as host seminars for the local farmer co-op.
+The HCA hosts agricultural scientists, researchers, university students and professors to conduct field trials on site for Haiti’s local farmers, as well as host seminars for the local farmer co-op.

-We have two nurseries on site to propagate and equip farmers with fruit trees and mixed vegetable crops so that they can receive these and integrate them into their own fields.
+We have two nurseries on site (in partnership with Eden Reforestation Projects) to propagate and equip farmers with fruit trees and mixed vegetable crops so that they can receive these and integrate them into their own fields.

 The HCA will house a solar dehydrator where farmers are encouraged to bring their raw fruit to dehydrate for food preservation and to add value to their products in the market.
 This will increase food sovereignty, as well as maintain a product throughout the off- season where they can command a higher price for their product when the market is not saturated.